-No matter what your niche is, there are certainly a few competitors’ websites which are already producing favorable results in your niche.
-So as you’re designing and optimizing your website, why not analyze what these competitors are doing in order to achieve their results so that you can use a similar approach to insure YOUR success in the online marketplace?
+No matter what your niche is, there are certainly a few competitors’ websites that are already producing favorable results in your niche.
+So as you’re designing and optimizing your website, why not analyze what these competitors are doing in order to achieve their results so that you can use a similar approach to ensure YOUR success in the online marketplace?
 You’ve probably heard the saying: “There’s no reason to reinvent the wheel,” and this saying certainly applies when it comes to developing your strategy for marketing your company website.

 What's Reverse Engineering?

 Simply put, reverse engineering is the act of analyzing an existing system, process, or structure (whether it be a marketing system or the structure of a website) and using the knowledge gained from that analysis to recreate a duplicate or similar system.
 Obviously, when reverse engineering your competition, you want to make sure that you’re not duplicating anything which is protected by copyright laws.
 However, when it comes to the systems used to optimize and to promote websites, most of the time you’re pretty safe from violating these laws.

 Obviously, as you choose which of your competitors to analyze so that you can reverse engineer their approach, you want to choose those who are winning.
 You can find such competitors by doing keyword searches for the terms which your site is optimized for and seeing who is ranking first.
 You can also look at the competitors who are consistently spending advertising money on your keywords (see our article on Traffic Travis for details), since these competitors are probably also making a consistent profit off of those keywords.
 Once you find a few good competitors, here are five things you can do to reverse engineer their approach and duplicate their success.